betterscientificsoftware/bssw.io/CuratedContent/GitHubActions.md

 > You can discover, create, and share actions to perform any job you'd like,
 > including CI/CD, and combine actions in a completely customized workflow.

-They are often described in the context of [CI/CD](https://en.wikipedia.org/wiki/CI/CD) workflows.
-However, that is not all they are good for.
-GitHub Actions are designed to support automation of all kinds of tasks associated with a software project and its repository(s).
+The service is often described in the context of [CI/CD](https://en.wikipedia.org/wiki/CI/CD) workflows.
+However, that is not all the service is good for.
+GitHub Actions is designed to support automation of all kinds of tasks associated with a software project and its repository(s).